 Thaw it Out or Leave it on Ice

 This is the great debate, to thaw or not to thaw.
 Thawing allows you to get all the snow off your bike and ideally dries out any moisture trapped in housings or other parts of the bike.
 The drawback to this thaw happens when your bike does not completely dry out.
 The trapped moisture will freeze next time you ride causing problems.

-The benefit to leaving your bike cold (but inside) is that the ice and snow on your bike stays frozen and does not seep into your bike.
+The benefit to leaving your bike cold (but sheltered) is that the ice and snow on your bike stays frozen and does not seep inside.
 By keeping your bike cold it stays in the same state instead of going through a freeze thaw cycle.
 Regardless of which method you use it is a good idea to give your bike regular maintenance in the winter.